CoffeJeanCode/JeanTheme/README.md

 ## Installation

 1. Download the file with extension `jeantheme-0.0.1.vsix`
-2. In the terminal write a `bash code --install-extension jeantheme-0.0.1. vsix`
+2. In the terminal write a `code --install-extension jeantheme-0.0.1. vsix`